 Competent authority in accordance with Sections 134, 135 of the Radiation Protection Act

 Construction products can have certain levels of naturally containing radioactive substances, which may lead to a higher exposure level of the public to radiation.
-The revised Radiation Protection Act (StrlSchG) therefore contains detailed provisions on protection against radiation from construction products.
+The Radiation Protection Act (StrlSchG) therefore contains detailed provisions on protection against radiation from construction products.

 A brief overview